XAIdataset/XAIdataset.github.io/quick_start.md

 The `xaibenchmark` library provides an efficient way to load our proposed dataset using the `loading` function.
 This function prepares your data in a way that's suitable for training, validating, and testing Explainable AI models.

+To use the `loading` function, please download the corresponding dataset on the [dataset](/dataset.md) page and unzip it.

-Here is how you can use it:
+Here is how you can use `loading`:

 ```python
 import xaibenchmark